This Cheap Steroid Dramatically Reduces COVID-19 Fatalities

 He stated, "Countless lives will be saved globally."

 The World Health Organization had welcomed the initial clinical trial results from the U.K. that show dexamethasone can be lifesaving for patients who are critically ill with COVID-19.

 Dr. Tedros Adhanom Ghebreyesus, WHO Director-General stated, "This is the first treatment to be shown to reduce mortality in patients with COVID-19 requiring oxygen or ventilator support.
 This is great news and I congratulate the Government of the UK, the University of Oxford, and the many hospitals and patients in the UK who have contributed to this lifesaving scientific breakthrough."

-The breakthrough has left some doctors skeptical due to the recent withdrawal of an influential COVID-19 study.
-Many doctors from around the globe are wanting to see more data.
+While the drug was hailed as a breakthrough, it left some doctors skeptical due to the recent withdrawal of an influential COVID-19 study.

 According to a 2021 study published in the New England Journal of Medicine, dexamethasone use resulted in lower 28-day mortality in hospitalized COVID-19 patients who were receiving invasive mechanical ventilation or oxygen but was not successful in patients that weren't receiving any respiratory support.